 What I have learned from it all is that we are each a distinct expression of a common divinity.

-But I’ve also learned that expressing our common divinity is difficult, if not impossible, given our modern urban living conditions.
-So I focus my teaching on creating the conditions for a healthy body and a clear mind.
-I teach how to use the breath and conscious movement in order to access and release an inner wisdom that you might not have known you already have.
-With this in mind, my teaching will variously combine challenging physical practice, calming meditation, therapeutic stretching, and careful breathing techniques.
+But I’ve also learned that recognizing our divinity is difficult given the reality of modern urban living.
+So I use yoga and meditation to create the conditions for a healthy body and a clear mind.
+In my teaching, I focus on how to use the breath and conscious movement in order to access and release an inner wisdom that we all already have.

 - Certification in Yogic Arts (synthesis system of vinyasa yoga, Buddhist martial arts and Thai massage) by Duncan Wong